GeoscienceAustralia/PyRate/pbs/README.md

 ## Running Batch Jobs

-in the `pbs` subfolder of `PyRate` there are some example scripts and a helper function to assist launching batch jobs over multiple nodes with PBS
+in the `pbs` subfolder of the `PyRate` repo there are some example scripts to assist launching batch jobs over multiple nodes with PBS.

 ### Batch testing